Remote Environments & VS Code

 The clipboard problem

-Copying and pasting between your local machine and a remote terminal can be tricky:
+Copying and pasting between your local machine and a remote terminal can be tricky.
+Here’s a reference for the most common terminals:

 | Terminal | How to paste |